chloeli-15/jailbreaking_interp/README.md

 1. **Harmful &rarr; Harmless:** This produced **wrongful refusal,** where the model unnecessarily refuses a harmless request that it should otherwise answer.
 2. **Harmless &rarr; Harmful:** This produced **jailbreaking,** where the model answers a harmful request that it otherwise should refuse to answer.

-### Harmful &rarr; Harmless: Wrongful refusal
+### Wrongful refusal

-First, patching in harmful activations **reliably elicits wrongful refusal** from the model on a harmless prompt, while **preserving the semantic meaning of the harmless prompt** (e.g. "how to make a cake"), replicating [previous results](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat).
+First, patching in harmful activations **reliably elicits wrongful refusal** from the model to a harmless prompt, while **preserving the semantic meaning of the harmless prompt** (e.g. "how to make a cake"), replicating [previous results](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat).

 Second, there is a qualitative change in the refusal response from `pos -6, layer 12` and `pos -1, layer 13`.
 When patching from `layer 7-12, pos -6`, the model refuses by accusing that the request is dangerous, illegal and harmful.
 Here are a few examples (patching at layer=8, pos=-1):